jmzue109909RobertReed/terst/README.md

 Updated styling and themes - v8.3.4
 Optimized algorithm for better efficiency - 522 Updated README with new instructions - v8.4.8
+Updated README with new instructions - update 32